microsoft/reactxp/docs/docs/apis/userinterface.md

 // Indicates the "size multiplier" for text increase or decrease, which
 // can be adjusted by users on some platforms; defaults to 1.0 getContentSizeMultiplier(): SyncTasks.Promise<number>;

-// Indicates the default maximum "size multiplier" for text increase.
-// Defaults to 0 which indicates there is no max.
-// Note: Older versions of React Native don’t support this interface. getMaxContentSizeMultiplier(): SyncTasks.Promise<number>;

 // Sets the default maximum "size multiplier" for text increase.
 // Values must be 0 or >=1.
 The default is 0 which indicates that